 If I want clothes on my back; I can buy it, or weave it.

 If I want good sensible advice; I can buy articles at the news-stand, or write them… Oh wait…

-Two things that Sharon and I want, that rate highly on our list of things we value, are time and independence: time to spend with one another, and the independence to know we do not depend on anyone else for our own well being.
+Two things that The Wife and I want, that rate highly on our list of things we value, are time and independence: time to spend with one another, and the independence to know we do not depend on anyone else for our own well being.
 Working for someone else at a desk job sacrifices time and independence (things that rank highly on our value scale), for money (something that ranks low on our value scale).
 Does that make sense?
 Trading something of lesser value for something of greater value?
 Buy high, sell low?

 we are still looking for a better term for this ↩